Skip to content

 • Reduced training costs due to Generative AI

 In other words: there aren’t enough candidates that fit the strict skills and experience criteria required for many jobs today.
 But, there will soon be tools that allow you to upskill new hires to the necessary levels quickly and inexpensively.
-Moreover, Generative AI will continue to assist these employees with skills that they need throughout their work.
+Moreover, Generative AI in HR will continue to assist these employees with skills that they need throughout their work.

 This career development will need to start before hiring.
 When a new employee comes on board, they should already have a clear path to acquiring the necessary skills and a broader picture of possible career trajectories within the organization.